limcheekin/open-webui-starter/README.md

 ### Assign your tunnel id

-Update the [conf/cloudflared/config.yml](https://github.com/iamobservable/open-webui-starter/blob/main/conf/cloudflare/config.example#L1) file with your tunnel id.
+Update your [conf/cloudflared/config.yml line #1](https://github.com/iamobservable/open-webui-starter/blob/main/conf/cloudflare/config.example#L1) and [conf/cloudflared/config.yml line #2](https://github.com/iamobservable/open-webui-starter/blob/main/conf/cloudflare/config.example#L2) with your tunnel id.
 It can be found located in one of the two red rectangles on the image above.

 ### Assign your tunnel token